 Of course, during training, ultra runners' appetites increase, and so do the quantities of food they consume.
 Frequent snacks and maximum hydration are essential, says Moehl.

 Curious to see the actual meals of ultra runners?
 Just keep scrolling!

 Moehl and Teshima both start their days with variations on the same dish: a superfood Greek yogurt parfait.
 The meal is high in lean protein and carbs but low in fat, making it easy to digest—the perfect pre-training fuel.
 "Typically I eat 3/4 to 1 cup of 0% Fage plain yogurt topped with chia seeds, cherries, and a drizzle of dark maple syrup," says Teshima.
 "Being Canadian, I'm a bit of a maple syrup fanatic!"
-Moehl tops her signature Greek yogurt concoction with maca powder ($11), granola, fresh or dried fruit, and a serving of 7 Sources Oil ($35), an essential fatty acid supplement.
+Moehl tops her signature Greek yogurt concoction with maca powder ($5), granola, fresh or dried fruit, and a serving of 7 Sources Oil ($34), an essential fatty acid supplement.

 For these ultramarathon runners, caffeine is also definitely on the table.
 There's some controversy surrounding caffeine's role in an athlete's diet, but the pros say it actually works to stimulate the nervous system and boost performance.
 Teshima never goes a morning without a "nice strong cup" of pour-over coffee, while a cup of mate tea with almond milk is Moehl's elixir of choice.